puppetlabs/puppet-docs/source/pe/3.7/puppet_modules_manifests.markdown

 >
 >#### Changing the Resource Ordering Setting
 >
->By default, the `ordering` setting is configured for `manifest` ordering, but you will not see this displayed in `puppet.conf` (located at `/etc/puppetlabs/puppet/puppet.conf` on the puppet master).
+>By default, the `ordering` setting is configured for `manifest` ordering, but you will not see this displayed in `puppet.conf` (located at `/etc/puppetlabs/puppet/puppet.conf` on the Puppet master).
 >
 >To toggle the setting to `random` or `title-hash`, you will need to add it to the `agent` section; for example:
 >